On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Introduction

-The Gorenstein property plays a prominent role in the theory of Hecke algebras, since it guarantees the freeness of the module of modular forms over those algebras.
-Theorem \ref{main-thm} thus provides a testing ground for challenging questions in Iwasawa theory, such as the construction of $p$-adic $L$-functions in a neighbourhood of a non-Gorenstein point of $\cC$, and a formulation of a Main Conjecture at such a point.
-It further suggests that this remarkable phenomenon is related to the action of the $U_p$ operator, as the $p$-deprived Hecke algebra $\cT'$ is Gorenstein and even a relative complete intersection over $\varLambda$ (see Corollary \ref{generalisedeigenspace}).
+The Gorenstein property plays a prominent role in the theory of Hecke algebras, as it guarantees the freeness of the module of modular forms over those algebras.
+Theorem~\ref{main-thm} thus provides a testing ground for challenging questions in Iwasawa Theory, such as the construction of $p$-adic $L$-functions in a neighbourhood of a non-Gorenstein point of $\cC$, and a formulation of a Main Conjecture at such a point.
+It further suggests that this remarkable phenomenon is related to the action of the $U_p$ operator, as the $p$-deprived Hecke algebra $\cT'$ is Gorenstein and even a complete intersection (see Corollary~\ref{generalisedeigenspace}).

-Let $J_{\eis} \subset \cT_{\cusp}$ be the Eisenstein ideal associated to $\cE_{\mathbbm 1, \phi}$ (see \S.\ref{subsection: The Eisenstein ideal}).
+Let $J_{\eis} \subset \cT_{\cusp}$ be the Eisenstein ideal associated to $\cE_{\mathbf{1}, \phi}$ (see \S.\ref{subsection: The Eisenstein ideal}).

-\begin{theoremletter} There exists an isomorphism of $\varLambda$-algebras $\cT_{\cusp}/J_{\eis} \xrightarrow{\sim} \varLambda/(L_p(\phi \omega_p,s))$. \end{theoremletter}
+\begin{theoremletter} There exists an isomorphism of $\varLambda$-algebras $\cT_{\cusp}/J_{\eis} \xrightarrow{\sim} \varLambda/(\zeta_\phi(X))$. \end{theoremletter}

-In the absence of a trivial zero ({\it i.e.} if $\phi(p) \ne 1$), this is a well known result of Mazur and Wiles \cite{MW} later generalized by Ohta \cite{ohta4} when $p\geqslant 5$ (see also Emerton \cite{Emerton}).
+In the absence of a trivial zero ({\it i.e.} if $\phi(p) \ne 1$), this is a well known result of Mazur-Wiles and Wiles \cite[Theorem~4.1]{wiles-imc} (see also Ohta \cite{ohta-eis} and Emerton \cite{emerton-eis} when $p\geqslant 5$).
 Our proof uses a geometric residue map from the space of Hida families onto the ordinary cuspidal group whose kernel consists of cuspidal Hida families.
-Its definition taps into Pilloni's geometric constructions \cite{Pilloni} of $p$-adic families of modular forms, hence differs from Ohta's residue map.
-The surjectivity of the residue maps is deduced from the fact that the ordinary locus of the modular curve is an affinoid (see Prop.\ref{residuemapfamily}), while the Kubota-Leopoldt $p$-adic $L$-function appears in the constant terms of the Eisenstein family $\cE_{\mathbbm 1, \phi}$ (see Prop.\ref{q-expa family}).
+Its definition taps into Pilloni's geometric constructions \cite{pilloni} of $p$-adic families of modular forms, hence differs from Ohta's residue map.
+The surjectivity of the residue map is deduced from the fact that the ordinary locus of the modular curve is an affinoid (see Proposition~\ref{residuemapfamily}), while the Kubota--Leopoldt $p$-adic $L$-function appears in the constant terms of the Eisenstein family $\cE_{\mathbf{1}, \phi}$ (see Proposition~\ref{q-expa family}).